cambridgeconsultants/grease/README.md

 +-------------+
 ```

 We've added a TLS layer between the HTTP task and the Socket task - the HTTP task might need to tell the TLS task which certificates to serve, but other than that, it should be able to treat a TLS and Socket identically.
-On the other side, the MySQL task would perhaps implement the same service interface as our earlier noddy 'Database' task but internally would contain the logic required to talk to a remote MySQL database via a socket.
+On the other side, the MySQL task would perhaps implement the same service as our earlier noddy 'Database' task but internally would contain the logic required to talk to a remote MySQL database via a socket.
 We're re-using the socket layer to then talk to that MySQL database.

+# Final notes

+Grease is currently a proof-of-concept.
+Basic TCP socket and HTTP functionality has been implemented as greasy tasks, and a couple of examples demonstrate usage of these tasks (or rather, the services they offer).
+We welcome constructive feedback and suggestions for improvements!